ArdiaD/RiskPortfolios/README.md

 By using `RiskPortfolios` you agree to the following rules:

 1) You must cite Ardia et al. (2017) in working papers and published papers that use `RiskPortfolios`.
-2) You must place the following URL in a footnote to help others find `MSGARCH`: https://CRAN.R-project.org/package=RiskPortfolios.
+2) You must place the following URL in a footnote to help others find `RiskPortfolios`: https://CRAN.R-project.org/package=RiskPortfolios.
 3) You assume all risk for the use of `RiskPortfolios`.

 Ardia, D., Boudt, K., Gagnon-Fleury, J.-P. (2017).